besmera/besmera.github.io/src/ccscse2018/Infrastructure.md

 * Pedagogical research challenges us to consider using
     * New tools
     * New Frameworks
-    * VR/AR
-    * Mobile Development
-* We rely heavily on virtualization for info sec, networking, operating systems, and more
+* I rely heavily on virtualization for: info sec, web development
+* Others do the same: networking, operating systems

 ## The Problem